It’s Happening! Medical Marijuana in the Arkansas Workplace

 - A to-do list to prepare your workplace, including questions to consider when developing a medical marijuana policy.

-Head of Labor and Employment at Wright Lindsey & Jennings
+Partner at Wright Lindsey & Jennings

 Stuart Jackson advises employers on compliance with civil rights laws and developing personnel policies (including medical marijuana policies), employment agreements and covenants not to compete.
 Jackson defends employers in federal and state court litigation and appeals involving claims under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Family and Medical Leave Act and the Arkansas Civil Rights Act.
 Jackson is listed among The Best Lawyers in America, Chambers USA “Leaders in Their Field” and Mid-South Super Lawyers, and has an AV® Preeminent™ Peer Review Rating through Martindale-Hubbell.